AnvithaChaluvadi/Cash-App-Case-Study_Module1Challenge/README.md

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)

+  Cash App should work on international transfers like Venmo.

 * Why do you think that offering this product or service would benefit the company?

+The international transfers will increase their client base and inturn their profits.

 * What technologies would this additional product or service utilize?

+This could be done by using or adding an internatinal currency exchange feature in their app.

 * Why are these technologies appropriate for your solution?

+Adding international currency exchange feature will make it easier for clients to transfer money outside of the U.S. to all other countries in the world.
 ## Resources
 * Overview and Origin